RomainNicolaon/GroupA_Dubail_Project/Beta_Report.md

 ```

-For the footer we decided to link to the Dubail App's "Boutiques, Service and mention Legal" pages on a black background to match the colours of their site.the footer is always at the bottom of the application.However, after three weeks of work it was decided that the footer was not necessary for all pages on the application.After that it was change by the Alpha team the footer became a drop-down menu on the header.
+For the footer we decided to link to the Dubail "Boutiques, Service and mention Legal" pages on a black background to match the colors of their site.
+The footer is always at the bottom of the application.
+However, after three weeks of work it was decided that the footer was not necessary for all pages on the application.
+After that it was change by the Alpha team the footer became a drop-down (hamburger) menu on the header.

 ### - Custom Pages

 For the customization of the different jewels we need different pages that allow to change the colour of the metal, the colour of the stone and to add a potential engraving.

-The first page you come to after choosing the jewel is the page for choosing the metal.
-We decided to do this because it seemed the most logical.
+The first page you can see after choosing the jewel is the page for choosing the metal.
+We decided to do this because it seemed the most logic choice.

 ```html
 <body>